Table of Contents

 6.4.4.
 Throwables are not allowed

 6.4.5.
-Official dart sweeps will be announced periodically to allow players to
+Official dart sweeps will be announced periodically to allow players to replenish their dart supplies.

 6.4.5.1.
 Players may unofficially dart sweep between matches but must not interfere with the starting of a next match.